List of The Galaxy Railways characters: Schwanhelt Bulge

-In Episode 22 "The Merciless Wind" Schwanhelt deliberately disobeys the orders of the general from the secret intelligence division and saves crew members instead of repairing Big One and when the situation gets of out control he ends up punching the general and knocking him unconscious.
+In Episode 22, "The Merciless Wind", Schwanhelt deliberately disobeys the orders of the general from the secret intelligence division and saves crew members instead of repairing Big One and when the situation gets of out control, he ends up punching the general and knocking him unconscious.
 In the next episode, Schwanhelt is stripped of his title as captain of the platoon and the platoon is dissolved, causing the members to be distributed to other platoons.

-In Episode 24 "Blazing Galaxy" the commander of the Galaxy Railways gives Bulge permission to take action and he is unofficially reinstated as captain.
+In Episode 24, "Blazing Galaxy", the commander of the Galaxy Railways gives Bulge permission to take action and he is unofficially reinstated as captain.

 Bruce J. Speed

 In the beginning of the season, Bruce bullies Manabu and expresses a great deal of dislike towards him.
-Bruce is a very commanding individual, taking charge when necessary and occasionally steps out of line.
-However he always steps down when Captain Bulge stops him.
+Bruce is a very commanding individual, taking charge when necessary and occasionally steps out of line, but he always steps down when Captain Bulge stops him.

 Through his service to the SDF, Bruce got himself the name of "Toxic Bruce" because all his partners ended up dying in the line of duty.
 After the death of his second partner and Bruce got the nickname, he became a cold individual and tried his hardest to avoid getting missions with partners.
-Soon after this, he got a new partner, Owen - despite his argument against it.
+Soon after this, he got a new partner, Owen, despite his argument against it.
 Owen was determined to get rid of the nickname "Toxic Bruce".
-Owen insisted that he was immortal, so there was no way he could die.
-Bruce and Owen became good friends.
-On a particular mission, however, Owen was killed beside Bruce.
+He insisted that he was immortal, so there was no way he could die.
+Bruce and Owen became good friends, but on a particular mission Owen was killed beside Bruce.
 Because of this, Bruce blames himself for his death and deaths of all his partners and is haunted by their memory.
-He is often distant and cold to the members of the platoon, particularly Manabu because of his likeness to Owen.
-This is revealed in Season 1 Episode 9 "Memory Gallery".
-After Episode 9 the relationship between Bruce and Manabu improves a lot, though there is still distance between them.
+He is often distant and cold to the members of the platoon, particularly Manabu because of his likeness to Owen, which is revealed in "Memory Gallery".
+After this episode, the relationship between Bruce and Manabu improves a lot, though there is still distance between them.

-In Episode 18 "Life and Death" Bruce finally confronts his fear when there is a terrorist loose in the Galaxy Railways Headquarters.
+In Episode 18, "Life and Death", Bruce finally confronts his fear when there is a terrorist loose in the Galaxy Railways Headquarters.
 Bruce witnesses Manabu almost die at his side, and insists that he stay behind to protect him.
 Manabu, wanting to prove to Bruce that he isn't toxic, keeps following him.
 Manabu is at the brink of death again and Bruce saves him, breaking the curse.

-In Episode 22 "The Merciless Wind" Bruce is shot by an unknown attacker and dies alone outside a gas station, though it could be safely assumed that the attacker was one of the men he crossed earlier that were harassing a nurse.
-His funeral is held in the next episode, and it causes a great deal of sorrow for the whole platoon - especially Manabu.
+In Episode 22, "The Merciless Wind", Bruce is shot by an unknown attacker and dies alone outside a gas station, though it could be safely assumed that the attacker was one of the men he crossed earlier that were harassing a nurse.
+His funeral is held in the next episode, and it causes a great deal of sorrow for the whole platoon, especially Manabu.
 Manabu, being his partner, keeps Bruce's harmonica.

+He was originally going to be back in Season 2 and be friends with David Young.
+In Season 2, however, he was replaced by Killian Black due to his death in Season 1.